martdbj/spring-boot-bootcamp-resources/Cheat-Sheet/SQLConnection.md

 ```

 ### Properties
-Visualize content of our database
+Visualizes the content of our database

 Access the console with the path

-Conection name
+Connection name
 ```
 spring.h2.console.enabled=true
 spring.h2.console.path=/h2